SzaroBury/SimpleLibraryAPI/README.md

   - JSON Web Token (JWT) Authentication with Access and Refresh tokens stored
   - Role-based access control implemented through claims in the JWT.
   - User roles (e.g., Admin, Librarian) are stored in JWT claims.
-  - [ ] Custom middleware validates JWT tokens and enforces role-based access control before processing requests. (planned)
-  - [ ] Access to API endpoints is restricted based on user roles. (planned)
+  - Access to API endpoints is restricted based on user roles.
   - Tokens are securely stored in HttpOnly cookies, which are inaccessible to JavaScript, protecting against XSS attacks.
   - Refresh tokens are stored separately to ensure additional security.
   - Token expiration and refresh mechanisms are implemented to ensure session security.